abhishekarya1/Hash-Define-myNotes/content/spring-boot/tools.md

 exclude env and beans:
 management.endpoints.web.exposure.exclude=env,beans
 ```

+Only the `/health` endpoint is exposed by default.

 ### More
 We can change `/actuator` base path to anything we like `/foobar`.
 ```txt